Aniruddha (Buddhist)

-Anuruddha (अनुरुद्ध; Anuruddha) was one of the ten principal disciples and a cousin of Gautama Buddha.
+Anuruddha (अनुरुद्ध; Anuruddha), also spelled Aniruddha, was one of the ten principal disciples and a cousin of The Buddha.

 Early years

-Anuruddha was the son of Amitodana and brother to Mahanama and princess Rohini (Buddha's disciple).
-Since Amitodana was the brother of Suddhodana, king of the Sakyas in Kapilavastu, Anuruddha was cousin to Siddhartha, (Gautama Buddha).
+Anuruddha was the son of Amitodana and brother to Mahānāma and princess Rohiṇī.
+Since Amitodana was the brother of Suddhodana, king of the Sakyas in Kapilavatthu, Anuruddha was cousin to Siddhattha, the future Buddha.
 He was a kshatriya by birth, enabling him to be raised in wealth.
-Gautama Buddha returned to his home town two years after his enlightenment, preaching his ideas to the Sakyan kingdom.
-Together with his 3 cousins Bhaddiya, Ananda, and Devadatta and their servant Upali, became ordained by the Buddha at the Anupiya Mango Grove.
+The Buddha returned to his home town two years after his enlightenment, preaching his ideas to the Sakyan kingdom.
+Together with his 3 cousins Bhaddiya, Ānanda, and Devadatta and their servant Upāli, Anuruddha became ordained by the Buddha at the Anupiya Mango Grove.

 Religious life

 Anuruddha acquired "divine vision" (divyacakṣur) and was ranked foremost among those who had the ability.
 Sariputta assigned the eight thoughts of a great man for Anuruddha to use as a meditation topic.
 Journeying into the Pacinavamsadaya in the Ceti country to practice, he was able to master seven, but could not learn the eighth, which Buddha taught him.
 Anuruddha developed insight and then realized arahantship.